When it comes to starting a SEO agency, you may find yourself in a place where you have to make some big decisions.

 The best way to do this is by finding like-minded businesses that offer product(s) with similar perceived value.
-Then, you can compare prices of the different businesses and determine where your seo agency fits best in the marketplace.
+Then, you can compare prices of the different businesses and determine where your seo services fits best in the marketplace.

-All of these factors play an equal part in pricing your seo agency, so it's important you evaluate each one individually to come up with an accurate price that will help optimize your business from the start.
+All of these factors play an equal part in pricing your seo services, so it's important you evaluate each one individually to come up with an accurate price that will help optimize your business from the start.

 Identify Target Customer

 A very critical piece in building SEO agency is to identify your ideal target customer.